 Chan Dara Thai Café – Large tasty portions for a reasonable price tucked away in an anonymous strip mall.
 Lunch specials for under $10.
 Try the See-Eyew Noodles, Phad Thai, and their yellow curry.

 The unusual Angel Wings are worth a try.
 They’re chicken wings without the bones, stuffed with crab meat, ground chicken, and noodles.
 They’re deep-fried and served with cucumbers in a sweet plum sauce.

 Careful with the spices at this restaurant.
 Level 4 is jalapeno, which is too much for me.

 Best Restaurants for Dinner near Safari Park

 The rest of the entrees are also generously proportioned.
-Pastas are $13-14 each.
+Pasta plates are $13-14 each.
 They’ve also got appetizers and desserts.
-Unfortunately they’re only open Thursday thru Sunday.
+Unfortunately, they’re only open Thursday thru Sunday.

-Vintana Wine + Dine – It’s a bit expensive, but perfect for a special night out.
+Vintana Wine + Dine – It’s a bit expensive but perfect for a special night out.
 You enter through a Lexus dealership and go to an elevator which deposits you in the restaurant’s bar.
-There’s great views both from the inside and out on the patio.
+There are great views both from the inside and out on the patio.

 But the food’s the real star.
 Delicious from appetizers to dessert.
 Try the Brie Wheel.
 Steak & lobster cooked just right.
 The key lime tarts are just tart enough.
 And they make popovers!
 It’s taken me years to get mine to pop consistently, and doing it hundreds of times every night?
 Respect!

 Never worry about finding something that you’ll enjoy eating at Safari Park.
-There’s plenty of options for everyone.
+There are plenty of options for everyone.
 Click on the following page link if you’re wondering what to see and do at Safari Park when you’re not eating.
 Bon Appétit San Diego Safari Park style!